-This category of expense was captioned "Payroll expense" in prior presentations.
-We have changed the caption to better reflect the scope of the category, which includes, for all departments and activities, the following employee-related expenses: salaries, variable, performance-based compensation, sales commissions, benefits, and charges for the recognition of share-based compensation costs.
+The category includes, for all departments and activities, the following employee-related expenses: salaries, variable, performance-based compensation, sales commissions, benefits, and charges for the recognition of share-based compensation costs.

-As of December 31, 2021, we had 18 individuals on staff, out of a total staff of 111, whom we characterize as individual contractors, not employees.
-These individuals live in countries in which the Company does not have a formal business presence.
-Compensation of individual contractors is reported as Research and development expenses or Sales and administrative expenses, as applicable, based on the roles assigned to the individuals.
-While individual contractors may be eligible for awards of subscription rights and may be eligible to participate in variable, performance-based compensation plans, the Company does not provide benefits to individual contractors.
+As of December 31, 2022, we had 19 individuals on staff, out of a total staff of 104, whom are individual contractors, not employees.
+Generally, these individuals live and work in countries in which the Company does not have a formal business presence.
+Compensation of individual contractors is reported as Research and development expenses or Sales and administrative expenses, as applicable, based on the role of the individuals.
+Individual contractors may be eligible for awards of subscription rights and may be eligible to participate in variable, performance-based compensation plans, but the Company does not provide benefits to individual contractors.

-Research and development
+• Research and development

-Expenses in this category consist primarily of the costs of services and materials used in engineering activities and certain outsourced development activities.
+Expenses in this category consist primarily of the costs of services and materials used in engineering activities and outsourced development activities.
 Our policy has been to expense research and development costs as incurred, unless the criteria for capitalization of certain development costs have been met.
-No development costs were capitalized in 2021, 2020 or 2019.
+No development costs were capitalized in 2022, 2021 or 2020.

-Research and development expenses also include the compensation paid to individual contractors assigned to engineering roles.
-As of December 31, 2021, eight of our total engineering staff of 85 were individual contractors.
+Research and development expenses also include the compensation paid to individual contractors performing engineering roles.
+As of December 31, 2022, six of our total engineering staff of 70 were individual contractors.

 Research and development costs are offset by the earned (i.e., recognized) value, if any, of government grants applicable to research and development activities.
 Generally, the applications or claims for such grants are submitted after completion of the qualifying activities.
 When there is reasonable assurance that the application or claim will be successful and the amount can be determined reliably, we credit the value of the grant against research and development expenses for that reporting period.
 Due to the timing difference between the completion of the qualifying activities, the approval of our grant application or claim, and the receipt of the funds associated with the grant, we may record, pending receipt of funds, the value of the grant as an Account receivable, other.
-We recorded credits of \$0.7 million, \$2.3 million, and \$0.6 million against research and development expenses in each of 2021, 2020, and 2019, respectively.
+We recorded credits of \$0.7 million, \$0.7 million, and \$2.3 million against research and development expenses in each of 2022, 2021, and 2020, respectively.